Elering/Estfeed-API/README.md

     `openapi split dh-public-test-api.yml --outDir unbundled/`

-6. as a result is openapi.yml contains with all endpoints
+6. a result is openapi.yml which contains all endpoints

    `unbundled/openapi.yml`